wawrzynek-eq/arch-kata/ADR/ADR 0009 - Prompt accuracy monitoring.md

 ## Technique Description

-We will use the same data that was mentioned in [ADR 0006](ADR%200006%20-%20AI%20Response%20Evaluation%20Process.md).
-Each time an architect reviews a question, the system will recalculate metrics (accuracy, flags) for the prompts and models that were used to get it's automated grade suggestion.
-These metrics will then be saved in the db.
+We will use the same data as mentioned in [ADR 0006](ADR%200006%20-%20AI%20Response%20Evaluation%20Process.md).
+Each time an architect reviews a question, the system will recalculate metrics (accuracy, flags) for the prompts and models that were used to get its automated grade suggestion.
+These metrics will then be saved in the database.
 Sample data:

 Answers